NiuTrans/NiuTrans.NMT/README.md

 This project is maintained by a joint team from NiuTrans Research and NEU NLP Lab.
 Current team members are

-*Chi Hu, Bei Li, Yinqiao Li, Ye Lin, Yanyang Li, Quan Du, Tong Xiao and Jingbo Zhu*
+*Chi Hu, Bei Li, Yinqiao Li, Ye Lin, Quan Du, Tong Xiao and Jingbo Zhu*

 Please contact niutrans@mail.neu.edu.cn if you have any questions.